-We’re blessed with an absolute embarrassment of riches in our marketing organization, so I’ve been able to put my focus largely on our strategy, positioning, and messaging for the Digital Asset Management (DAM) market.
+We’re blessed with an absolute embarrassment of riches in our marketing organization, so I’ve been able to put my focus largely on our strategy, positioning, and messaging for the Digital Asset Management (DAM) systems market.
 That means I get to spend my day talking to customers and partners about DAM challenges and how we can help meet them, dreaming up the next innovations we’d like to bring to market together with my awesome colleagues in the product team, and coming up with as many ways as I can to share our story with the market (like this blog post!).

 Q What direction do you see the DAM market heading?
 How has it changed over the years and what does it mean for Nuxeo?

 The DAM market – like the broader content services market – is undergoing one of the most profound upheavals in the last 30 years of its existence.
 Frankly, it felt played out – many customers, services providers, and thought leaders thought innovation was mostly in the past, and lamented what might have been had vendors continued to push the art of the possible.

 The good news for us, is that we have a tremendous opportunity to bring innovation into this market.
 While the DAM market was asleep, the cloud was born.
 And artificial intelligence made it out of academics and into, well, just about everything.
 Open source became huge.
 Meanwhile, the demands of DAM customers have changed dramatically, with the incredible growth of channels they need to serve, the focus on end-to-end customer experiences that has made the organizational silos of the past barriers to success, and the accelerating complexity of the marketing technology stacks businesses have assembled to meet their needs.
 So between tectonic technology shifts that passed legacy vendors by, and changing market needs, there’s a yawning gulf of opportunity for us to help our customers.